Graduate School of Business

 With a deep background in global finance, Jing brings extensive operational and transactional expertise to her portfolio companies.
 She previously served as President & CEO of Yongjia Capital, where she orchestrated complex financial strategies and cross-border mergers and acquisitions.
 In this role, she oversaw over $50 billion USD transactions, managing high-stakes deal structuring, due diligence, and strategic integration across distinct market cycles and geographies.

 Deeply committed to the educational pipeline of the venture industry, Jing is the Founder and Instructor of the RootedIn VC Fellowship at Stanford.
-Through this program, she teaches Stanford students in the mechanics of venture capital investment, deal sourcing, and portfolio management.
+Through this program, she teaches Stanford students in the mechanics of venture capital investment, deal sourcing, decision making and portfolio management.
 She extends this educational commitment as a Teaching Facilitator for Executive Education at the Stanford d.school, and globally as a Guest Lecturer at the School of Innovation and Entrepreneurship at Peking University, bridging the gap between academic theory and real-world investment practice.

 Jing plays a central role in the Stanford ecosystem, serving as Co-President of Stanford GSB Asian Alumni Chapter, President of Stanford GSB Venture Capital Alumni Chapter, and sitting on the Investment Committee for Stanford Angels & Entrepreneurs.
-In these capacities, she connects alumni, investors, operators, and founders through curated programming.

 Jing holds an MBA from the Stanford Graduate School of Business and a Bachelor’s degree in Finance from Peking University. -